2.2: Radiation

 The Electromagnetic Spectrum

 The Electromagnetic Spectrum (Figure \(\PageIndex{1}\)) breaks down the relationship between the wavelength, frequency, and energy of a category of radiation.
-AM Radio Waves have wavelengths of tens or even hundreds of meters, and are thus extremely low energy and thus harmlessly pass through things.
-On the other hand, as the wavelength begins to shorten, the type of radiation becomes FM Radio Waves, TV Waves, Microwaves, Infrared Waves, and so on, with each type of radiation becoming more energetic as the wavelength decreases.
+AM Radio Waves have wavelengths of tens or even hundreds of meters, are extremely low-energy, and thus pass through things harmlessly.
+On the other hand, as the wavelength shortens, the type of radiation changes to FM Radio Waves, TV Waves, Microwaves, Infrared Waves, and so on, with each type becoming more energetic as the wavelength decreases.

 Figure \(\PageIndex{1}\): The Electromagnetic Spectrum.
 (CC BY 4.0; Wikimedia Commons).
 Alternative description of image

-Table 2.3.1 provides a more in-depth description of each of the different types of radiation, their wavelength ranges, and a description of each type.
+Table 2.3.1 provides a more in-depth description of the different types of radiation, their wavelength ranges, and each type.

 |